adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## What about performance?

-I don't have stats to hand, but I can very confidently say that it's not wise to practice premature optimisation.
+I don't have stats to hand, but I can very confidently say that it's not wise to practice premature optimization.
 Let's say you have a very large CSS codebase (100kb).

 Firstly, I *guess* you *might* save yourself a few KB.
 Secondly, there are alternative paths to improving performance and thirdly, you probably have redundant code due to a lack of maintainability.